JoshDoody/joshdoody.github.io/_book_excerpts/promotion/when-you-dont-get-promoted.md

 section: 7
 ---

-## If you don’t get your promotion, work with your manager to formulate a plan

 If you didn’t get what you asked for, you should ask your manager to help you formulate a plan to achieve your goal.
 "I’m disappointed that I couldn’t be promoted to Senior Business Analyst.
 Can we please talk about what I need to do, specifically, to earn that promotion?"

 Your manager may be able to work with you to put a plan and timeline in place so that you know specifically what you need to do to get your promotion.
 This is also a good outcome as it provides clarity and gives you a clear path to follow.

-### You may need to consider other options
+## You may need to consider other options

 Sometimes you won’t get what you asked for, and your manager won’t be able to offer a plan to achieve your goals.
 That’s disappointing, but it’s also an informative outcome: You now know that the promotion you feel you deserve isn’t attainable at your current company or in your current part of that company.